The Most Awesome Allergen Free Pizza!!

 Decided to do some playing around in the kitchen this weekend and try to make a better allergen free pizza.
 Nathan is allergic to gluten, dairy, nuts, eggs, soy, rice, tomatoes and MORE so making pizza is tricky to say the least.
-I used to be one of the best at growing organic tomatoes, but when I found out that my little one was allergic, I immidiately stopped.
 I had the pizza crust down.
 This one is one I’ve used before and I LOVE it.
 It’s thin and crispy, but also very sturdy so it holds up to toppings very well.
 Best of all, NO EGGS or NUTS!
 When I make it, I substitute Bob’s Red Mill All Purpose Gluten Free flour blend for the coconut flour because, OH YES, Nathan can’t have coconut either (but he’s fine with coconut oil).
 I’m sure you can use whatever flour you like and tolerate best.
 The flour is really just to keep the yucca dough from being so sticky.

 For the cheese, I decided to play around with my friend’s recipe for Cauliflower Alfredo sauce.
 Turns out, all I had to do was add some tapioca starch and a little more oil than her recipe called for and cook it down a little!
 Grating the cheese was also tricky, but freezing it worked wonderfully.
 More on that later.